New Jennifer Lawrence Movie 'Mother!' Called 'Grotesque And Nauseating' Attack On Christianity

 — BuzzFeed (@BuzzFeed) September 13, 2017

-This isn’t the first time that Jennifer Lawrence has ruffled conservative feathers in recent weeks.
-In the last week, she raised eyebrows and ire by suggesting that recent massive hurricanes Harvey and Irma may have had something to do with “Mother Nature’s wrath” over the election of Donald Trump as POTUS.
+This isn’t the first time that Jennifer Lawrence has ruffled conservative feathers recently.
+In the last week, she raised eyebrows and ire by suggesting that recent massive hurricanes Harvey and Irma may have had something to do with “Mother Nature’s wrath” over the election of Donald Trump as president.

-Mother! starring Jennifer Lawrence opens September 15 and has been rated R by the MPAA.
+The film mother! starring Jennifer Lawrence, opens September 15 and has been rated R by the MPAA.

 [Featured Image by Dennis Van Tine/STAR MAX/IPx/AP Images]